openbabel/documentation/FileFormats/Generic_Output_file_format.rst

-This format can be used to read ADF, Gaussian, GAMESS, PWSCF, Q-Chem, MOPAC, etc. output files by automatically detecting the file type.
+This format can be used to read ADF, Gaussian, GAMESS, PWSCF, Q-Chem, MOPAC, ORCA etc. output files by automatically detecting the file type.